Sudheeradh/Sudoku-CNN/README.md

 <img src = "process/6thresh.png" width = 300px style = "padding:20px;"></img>

 * The output obtained is divided into 81 equal squares. <br>
-* Each square is the fed into the **CNN model** created with custom data to predict digit in the square. <br>
+* Each square is then fed into the **CNN model** created with custom data to predict the digit in the square. <br>
-* The deep learning model predicts and produces predictions as a string which are fed into the sudoku solving algorithm. <br>
+* The deep learning model predicts and produces the predictions as a string which are then fed into the sudoku solving algorithm. <br>
 * The sudoku solving algorithm produces the solution as string. <br>
 * The solution string is then mapped into the image with the help of **OpenCV** and **Numpy**.